 It is easier to trim your rabbit’s nails quickly and effectively when the rabbit is properly restrained.
 If possible, ask someone to assist you and then wrap your bunny in a towel to reduce movement and to isolate each paw.

-Examine the claw to locate the quick, or the vein.
+Examine the claw to locate the vein inside the nail.
+This vein is called the quick, and you should avoid cutting it.
+Cutting the quick will cause your pet to experience some pain, and he/she will bleed.
 Some rabbits’ nails are quite dark, so you will need a small flashlight to see it.
-Cutting the quick will cause your pet to experience some pain, and he/she will bleed.
-So your objective is to cut just above the quick.
 If you do accidentally trim the nails too short, use flour or styptic powder to stop the bleeding.

 Some bunnies are startled by the sound of clipping.
 In these situations, you may consider simply filing the nails down, but this may be a longer process if your rabbit’s nails are quite long.